-By switching away, nevertheless, Hipper encountered problems in running straight into a brand new adversary in the kind of Rear Admiral Hood’s 3rd Battlecruiser Squadron however succeeded in rotating south-west and earning sanctuary at the head of Scheer’s High sea fleet, which was directing about north-east.
+By switching away, nevertheless, Hipper encountered problems in running straight into a brand-new adversary in the kind of Rear Admiral Hood’s 3rd Battlecruiser Squadron however succeeded in rotating south-west and earning sanctuary at the head of Scheer’s High sea fleet, which was directing about north-east.
 The time was 1810 hours and, between them, Beatty and Hood had prevented the greatly penalized Hipper from spotting Jellicoe’s Grand Fleet.

-No more than 12 miles at this moment lay between SMS Koenig at the head of the German line from HMS Marlborough, the nearest of Jellicoe’s battleships.
+No more than 12 miles (ca. 19 km) at this moment lay between SMS Koenig at the head of the German line from HMS Marlborough, the nearest of Jellicoe’s battleships.
 These were steaming in 6 parallel columns of four battleships each and required to be deployed into a battle line straight away.
-This manoeuvre would take a minimum of Fifteen minutes and also had to be accurate very first time.
+This maneuver would take a minimum of Fifteen minutes and also had to be accurate very first time.
 Jellicoe was uncertain due to a lack of trustworthy details on the German High Sea fleet’s speed, bearing, and deployment.

-At this moment at 1814 hours Beatty, in the quickly narowing space between both fleets, made contact, the Marlborough spotting his gun flashes.
+At this moment at 1814 hours Beatty, in the quickly narrowing space between both fleets, made contact, the Marlborough spotting his gun flashes.
 Jellicoe acted quickly, deploying into battle line on his port column, directing to the east with the port column leader HMS King George V at the front of himself, in the flagship HMS Iron Duke, being 9th in the line.

 At the head of the British line, Beatty and Hood were once more dealing with the opponent when HMS lnvincible was hit, exploding even as had the other 2 battlecruisers prior to her.